tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2.Secure Pod Traffic Using Calico Security Policy/README.md

 <img src="img/management-ui-policy.png">

 11. At the top of the page, click the download icon and download the policy.
-Name the policy `Management-ui-policy.yaml` so that we can later use it to deploy the policy.
+Name the policy `Management-ui-policy` so that we can later use it to deploy the policy.

 `Note:` For the sake of time, this policy is included in the lab instructions below.
 Make sure your generated policy is the same as the policy included in the lab instructions below.